Skip to content ↓

 Take part in Group Times celebrating diversity and be able to talk about differences and similarities between us.

-Third milestone: Children explore the feelings of others and think of ways to help.
+Third milestone: Children explore the feelings of others and think of ways to help including gender and racial bias as a teaching focus.

 Through our Personna Doll, help children to explore the feelings and issues she experiences, such as gender and racial bias.
 Use the problem, solution model to help her share and resolve conflict and use this model with our own conflicts.
 Books incorporating diversity, special needs and disabilities are shared.